ESG for Procurement Professionals: Driving Sustainable Supply Chain Value

 Attachments 0

-MODULE 5: Local Content & Ethical Sourcing
+MODULE 5: Local Content and Ethical Sourcing

-1 Parts | 1:00 Hours
+2 Parts | 1:00 Hours

 Driving Inclusive Growth through Responsible Procurement in Africa